 U.S. Embassy in Costa Rica

-Useful information that also can be applied worldwide
+(Useful timeless information that also can be applied worldwide)

 The threat from crime

 "Crime is increasing in Costa Rica and U.S. citizens are frequent victims,